 Tachycardia refers to a high resting heart rate.

-In general, the adult resting heart beats between 60 and 100 times per minute (some doctors place the healthy limit at 90, so some of them may diagnose tachycardia at slightly lower than 100 beats per minute).
-When an individual has tachycardia the upper or lower chambers of the heart beat significantly faster - sometimes this happens to both chambers.
+In general, a resting adult heart beats between 60 and 100 times per minute.
+When an individual has tachycardia, the upper or lower chambers of the heart beat significantly faster.

-When the heart beats too rapidly, it pumps less efficiently and blood flow to the rest of the body, including the heart itself is reduced.
-The higher-than-normal heartbeat means there is an increase in demand for oxygen by the myocardium (heart muscle) - if this persists it can lead to myocardial infarction (heart attack), caused by the dying off of oxygen-starved myocardial cells.
+When the heart beats too rapidly, it pumps less efficiently and blood flow to the rest of the body, including the heart itself, is reduced.

 The human heart consists of four chambers: